Torono909/Infinity-Hax-Rewrite/README.md

 # Infinity-Hax
 This is a client for 1.12.2 developed for infinity incursioners (9b/5b/2b) on my group "infinity incursion remastered"</br>
-client development currently dead but check out phobos 1.3.1!
+client development currently dead check out 3arthh4ck

 # Change-LOG